Self-Destructing Models: Increasing the Costs of Harmful Dual Uses of Foundation Models: Introduction

 \section{Introduction}

-A defining capability of large pretrained models (hereafter foundation models; FMs) is few-shot adaptation to many downstream tasks---potentially improving performance and efficiency in domains with little training data~\citep{bommasani2021opportunities}.
-Further, some argue that open-source availability \textit{should} be considered an essential feature of FM creation.
-As \citet{black2022gpt} write, ``open access to [FMs] is critical to advancing research in a wide range of areas—particularly in AI safety, mechanistic interpretability, and the study of how [FM] capabilities scale.''
-Yet while more widely available FMs certainly enable greater accessibility, auditability, and understanding of these powerful models, making FMs widely available for downstream adaptation without restriction comes at some cost to safety.
-Today, an actor can download a FM and adapt it to any harmful use-case they desire.
-An oppressive government can take a powerful pretrained language model and adapt it to identify dissidents.
-A rogue actor can adapt a pretrained object recognition system such that commercially available drones act as targeted loitering munitions, and a pretrained drug discovery system can be used for creating chemical or biological weapons, like neurotoxins~\citep{urbina2022dual}.
-Unfortunately, due to their general-purpose nature, preventing such dual use of FMs is difficult.
+A defining capability of large pretrained models (hereafter foundation models; FMs) is their ability to adapt to many downstream tasks in a few-shot manner---potentially improving performance and efficiency in domains with little training data~\citep{bommasani2021opportunities}.
+Today, anyone with an internet connection can download a foundation model and adapt it to socially beneficial use-cases, like building better educational tools or improving access to justice.
+However, a malicious actor can also adapt a foundation model to nearly any harmful use-case they desire.
+For example, an oppressive government can take a powerful pretrained language model and adapt it to identify dissidents; a rogue actor can adapt a pretrained object recognition system such that commercially available drones act as targeted loitering munitions; or a pretrained drug discovery system can be used for creating chemical or biological weapons, like neurotoxins~\citep{urbina2022dual}.
+Unfortunately, due to their general-purpose nature, preventing such dual uses of foundation models is difficult.
+This creates a tension between making these models widely available and ensuring that they are used in a safe and responsible way.